 Best Soil for Christmas Bush

 I have found that this tree thrives in sandy, well-draining soil.
-If you have a clay soil for example, you could add some gypsum and a quality garden mix.
+If you have a clay soil for example, you could add gypsum and a quality garden mix.
 It’s also a good idea to protect your tree from the wind.

 This is a thirsty tree when the weather is warm so be sure to water regularly in the spring and summer months.